 - Photography with the open Torah is permitted in the Sanctuary ONLY during the final rehearsal.
 (Feel free to come dressed for pictures.)
 Out of respect for the Torah scrolls please do not remove them from the ark for photography on Shabbat.
 Bimah furniture should not be rearranged and the microphones on the podiums shall not be removed.
 The photographer should understand that the Sanctuary is in use prior to 4:00 pm on rehearsal day, and should be considerate if he/she needs to set up prior to the 4:00 pm rehearsal.

 - Family or individual portrait photography may also take place between 9:00-10:00 am on the day of the Bar/Bat Mitzvah for the morning service and 3:30-4:30 pm for an afternoon service.

-- Since only one clergy member leads the final rehearsal on the Tuesday/Thursday prior to your child’s ceremony, we recommend taking pictures at the Certificate Signing in the Rabbi’s office on Saturday morning or afternoon.
-This will give you the chance to photograph the whole clergy team with your child on his or her special day.
+- Since only one clergy member leads the final rehearsal on the Tuesday/Thursday prior to your child’s ceremony, we recommend taking pictures at the Certificate Signing in the Clergy Suite on Saturday morning or afternoon.
+This will give you the chance to photograph the clergy team with your child on his or her special day.